gvwilson/sensibleadventures/misc/bear-02.md

 back and forth between the two princes like a rabbit caught between two lions.

-"Yes," Prince Lormay grated.
+"Yes," Prince Thokmay grated.
 "He murdered a friend of mine."

 Prince Shudarga coughed.
-"Not that I wish to begin my tenure as consul by disagreeing with my host, but Sergeant Norbu's death was not murder."
+"Not that I wish to begin my tenure as consul by disagreeing with my host, but Sergeant Dorbu's death was not murder."

 "Not murder!?"
 "Consul!?"
-Noxy and Prince Lormay exclaimed at the same time.
+Noxy and Prince Thokmay exclaimed at the same time.

 "How can you be consul?
 You're not Chaghan-o!" the prince continued.